A traditional recipe for Hoppin’ Johns – a New Year’s Day staple for good luck in the New Year, including pork, black eyed peas and rice.

 A very Happy New Year to you!

-You know I love a good tradition so here on January 1st I’m celebrating this Southern dish, strangely called Hoppin’ John.
+You know I love a good tradition so here on January 1st I’m celebrating this Southern dish, strangely called Hoppin’ Johns.
 A dish that dates back to the mid 1800’s and originates in the low country of South Carolina, this is about as traditional as they come.

+You may have seen my roundup post for New Year’s Traditions Foods that includes a roundup of all the foods you’ll want to ensure you take part in on New Year’s Day.
+Hoppin’ Johns is one of them!
 As the tradition goes, I hope you’ve gotten in your collard greens, black-eyed peas + cornbread for all the good luck + good fortune that can come your way this year.
 Below I’m sharing a recipe from my friends over at Dixie Lily from a fun styled shoot I did with them last year.

 heirloomed is a lifestyle brand with a mission of “keeping heirlooms around for another generation.”
 Our blog features stories about family recipes, creating traditions with your family, interior design and entertaining by mixing new and vintage pieces, classic style, and small town + historic travel.
 Our shop features a collection of “goods inspired by the past, for generations to enjoy” with an array of products and meaningful gifts including linen aprons, tabletop linens, art, ceramics and beyond.
 Learn more at www.heirloomedcollection.com.